 Legacy Planning

-For more information about how to become a member of the Living Legacy Circle, or if you have any questions concerning estate planning and how to go about leaving the Archdiocese of Omaha, the Catholic Futures Foundation of Northeast Nebraska, or a parish or school in your estate plans, please contact:
+For more information about how to become a member of the Living Legacy Circle, or if you have any questions concerning estate planning and how to go about leaving the Archdiocese of Omaha, the Catholic Future Foundation of Northeast Nebraska, or a parish or school in your estate plans, please contact:

 Tony LaMar